Ludowici, Georgia: Ludowici Roofing Tile

+Speed trap designation

 Before interstate highways were constructed, all motorists traveled on regular U.S. highways.
 Ludowici was at the crossroads of three U.S. highways, Routes 25, 82 and 301.
 Many vacationers on their way to Florida passed through Ludowici.

-Speed Trap Designation

 The city gained notoriety during the 1950s and 1960s for its aggressive traffic enforcement policies.
 The AAA went so far as to specifically label Ludowici as a speed trap.
 Members of the local police force were allegedly engaging in manipulation of the timing of the traffic signal downtown, so as to catch unsuspecting out-of-area motorists "running" a suddenly changed red light.
 The switch for the stop light was located in the barber shop.
 The traffic light was at an intersection that was bypassed by a shortcut (Main Street – see a local map) so that local residents would not even come to the light when making the turn at the light.
 Thus, all the tickets went to nonresidents without the police having to be selective since no locals would be at the light.
 A song was also written about the town.

-Then-Governor Lester Maddox posted billboards warning tourists to avoid the town because ticket-related corruption was so bad.
+Governor Lester Maddox posted billboards warning tourists to avoid the town because ticket-related corruption was so bad.
 Word of mouth and media exposure caused many motorists to detour around Ludowici.
 A 1970 TIME article said that Ludowici was "one of the last remaining speed traps in the country."

+In 1983, the Ludowici police department was stripped of its license to use radar guns by the Georgia State Patrol.
+The state invalidated all 1,553 traffic citations the city had issued between January 1982 and October 1983 due to errors and violations found in a state investigation.

-Reason reported that it wasn't the activity of Governor Maddox that ultimately ended the speed trap activities of the town, but rather that, "In the end, Ludowici was brought down not by Maddox, but by Interstate 95.
+Reason reported that "In the end, Ludowici was brought down not by Maddox, but by Interstate 95.
 Tourists no longer had to run a gauntlet of cops and flim-flam men to reach Florida's sunnier climes, and the town faded into well-deserved obscurity."